 The Bachelor of Environmental Engineering (Honours) component of this combined degree program uses the WAM as a measure for determining Honours.
 Please refer to the Bachelor Honours Policy for further detailed information.

 A Bachelor of Science (Honours) is also available to meritorious students, as an extra year of full-time or equivalent part-time study.
-For further information on Honours please contact the Program Convenor or Student Central.
+Any further questions should be directed to the Program Convenor or Program Advisor (ProgramAdvice@newcastle.edu.au).